Black Screen Or Login Issues (Ubuntu 22.04)

 After moving those files and rebooting, try logging in again.
 (There may be files you need to move other than the common ones listed above.)

 You can reinstall GNOME Display Manager (which handles the login screen), along with the desktop environment by running the below commands in :

 sudo apt install --reinstall gdm3 ubuntu-desktop gnome-shell

 After reinstalling those packages and rebooting, try logging in again.

 If your system is equipped with NVIDIA graphics, a recent update might be causing the login issues.
 (Usually, NVIDIA driver issues will prevent the login screen from loading at all; however, it's still worth reinstalling if you are unable to log in after the above steps.)
-Refer to the table below to determine if your system contains NVIDIA graphics:
+Run these commands to determine if your system has NVIDIA graphics: